 A Guide to Private School Bonding

-How Much is a Private School Bond?
+What is a Private School Bond?

-The amount of these bonds varies by state.
-For example, in Alabama it’s a $20,000 surety bond.
-Schools will be required to pay a bond premium, which is usually anywhere from 1 to 4% of the total amount.
+Private school bond costs and requirements vary as the bond amounts and regulations surrounding each bond are established on a state level and the financial stability of the applicant.
+For example, in Alabama, a $20,000 surety bond is required.
+Schools will be required to pay a bond premium, which is usually anywhere from 1 to 4% of the total bond amount.
 That figure can change depending on the financial health of the applicant.

 Select your state below for more information about private school bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.